hiendbui/OptIn/README.md

 <!-- <img src="app/assets/images/optin_logo.png?raw=true" width="700"> -->

 ## Code
-In order to duplicate the experience of filling out one's LinkedIn profile, I ensured that the logos for companies would be immediately fetched and displayed once a user has added a work experience.
+In order to duplicate the experience of filling out one's LinkedIn profile, I ensured that the logos for companies would be immediately fetched (using ClearBit's logo API) and displayed once a user has added a work experience.
 If no logo was fetched for the company, then a default picture is used instead.
 I also did the same for schools that users upload as part of their education.

 ```javascript
 // profile.jsx